Prosecutor Rachel Mitchell Will Question Brett Kavanaugh and One of His Accusers. Here’s What to Know

-Republicans on the Senate Judiciary Committee have hired Rachel Mitchell, a prosecutor from Arizona, to handle questioning in Thursday’s hearing about sexual assault allegations against Supreme Court nominee Brett Kavanaugh.
+Republicans on the Senate Judiciary Committee have hired Rachel Mitchell, a prosecutor from Arizona who specializes in sex crimes, to handle questioning in today’s hearing about sexual assault allegations against Supreme Court nominee Brett Kavanaugh.

 Two other women have also come forward with allegations of sexual misconduct by Kavanaugh since Christine Blasey Ford first claimed the judge pinned her to a bed, covered her mouth and tried to remove her clothes when they were both in high school in the 1980s.
 Deborah Ramirez, the second woman to speak out against Kavanaugh publicly, claims he exposed himself to her at a party during college.
 The third woman, Julie Swetnick, said in a sworn affidavit released Wednesday that Kavanaugh was “present” at a party in 1982 where she said she was gang raped.
 Kavanaugh has denied the claims from all three women.
 On Wednesday, Kavanaugh released a statement denying Swetnick’s claims, calling them “ridiculous and from the Twilight Zone.”